Chapter 3 Data Visualization

 The advantage of the layered approach is its ease for the user and the developer of these statistical graphics.
 As a user, you can repeatedly update a graphic, changing one feature at a time instead of having to work with the overall graphic; as a developer, you can add more components to your graphic while being able to use what you have already.
 The idea is that you can tweak your graphic by component or layer while leaving the rest of your graphic intact.
 This is in constrast to changing the entire graphic just to tweak a small detail.

-To understand a layer and how it is generated in ggplot2, we begin with a scatterplot.
+, we begin with a scatterplot.
 This is a graph that shows the relationship between two continuous variables – in other words, between two numeric variables.

 For example, we may be interested to find out whether there is a relationship between area-level income deprivation and burglaries.
 Are areas with higher income deprivation scores burgled more?
 Perhaps there is less money to spend on security systems, so there is easier access to homes in these areas.
 Or is it areas with lower income deprivation scores that are burgled more?
 Maybe because these areas are wealthier so there are more valuable goods to take.
 To visualize this relationship, we build a scatterplot using the layered approach.